Scott Miller (pop musician): Unreleased works

-In 2002, Aimee Mann undertook a still-unreleased collaboration with Miller on an acoustic album, which was recorded by Miller for her SuperEgo label, and which remained unfinished at his death.
-Miller indicated in late 2003 that he and Mann had "done each other's songs and written one together," and that the project was "halfway through," but "might be on permanent hold."
+In 2002, Aimee Mann collaborated with Miller on an acoustic album for her SuperEgo label, but it remained unfinished at the time of Miller's death.
+Miller indicated in late 2003 that he and Mann had "done each other's songs and written one together," and that the project was "halfway through" but "might be on permanent hold."
 In 2006, Miller stated that he would "love to finish the thing with Aimee Mann, maybe in altered form," stating that he and Mann still discussed the project.

 In May 2014, Mann told an interviewer that she and Miller had been trying to make "an acoustic record where we were both singing basically my favorite songs of his, and somehow the hard drive got lost."
 Mann added that she had "no idea where that record is," and that she had been "really crushed" upon hearing of Miller's death.

 Posthumous releases

 Reissues on Omnivore Recordings (2014–2020)

-On July 14, 2014, Omnivore Recordings announced their commitment to reissue Game Theory's recordings, remastered from the original tapes.
-Noting that Miller's work with Game Theory had been out of print and "missing for decades," Omnivore stated that they were "pleased to right that audio wrong" with a series of expanded reissues of the group's catalog.
-The reissue series is produced by Pat Thomas, Dan Vallor (Game Theory's tour manager and sound engineer during the 1980s), and Grammy-winning reissue producer Cheryl Pawelski.
+On July 14, 2014, Omnivore Recordings announced plans to reissue Game Theory's recordings, remastered from the original tapes.
+Noting that Miller's work with Game Theory had been out of print and "missing for decades," Omnivore stated that it was "pleased to right that audio wrong" with a series of expanded reissues of the group's catalog.
+The reissue series was produced by Pat Thomas, Dan Vallor (Game Theory's tour manager and sound engineer during the 1980s) and Grammy-winning reissue producer Cheryl Pawelski.

-The first in the series, an expanded version of Game Theory's 1982 debut album Blaze of Glory, was released in September 2014, on CD and on pink vinyl.
-The reissue was supplemented with 15 bonus tracks (four from Alternate Learning, and 11 previously unissued recordings).
+The first in the series, an expanded version of Game Theory's 1982 debut album Blaze of Glory, was released in September 2014 on CD and pink vinyl.
+The reissue was supplemented with 15 bonus tracks (four from Alternate Learning and 11 previously unissued recordings).
 Omnivore's November 2014 expanded reissue of Dead Center, on CD only, included material from the Game Theory EPs Pointed Accounts of People You Know (1983) and Distortion (1984), which Omnivore reissued on vinyl only.
 The reissue of Real Nighttime (1985), the first of Game Theory's albums to be produced by Mitch Easter, was released in March 2015.

-In February 2016, nearly 30 years after its initial release, the double album Lolita Nation was remastered and reissued by Omnivore, with 21 bonus tracks that included the previously unreleased full 8-minute version of “Chardonnay," alternate mixes of other album tracks, and live covers of songs by artists such as David Bowie, the Modern Lovers, and the Sex Pistols.
+In February 2016, nearly 30 years after its initial release, the double album Lolita Nation was remastered and reissued by Omnivore, with 21 bonus tracks that included the previously unreleased full eight-minute version of “Chardonnay," alternate mixes of other album tracks, and live covers of songs by artists such as David Bowie, the Modern Lovers and the Sex Pistols.

-After concluding the reissue series with the 2017 reissue of Two Steps from the Middle Ages, Omnivore released the 2020 album Across the Barrier of Sound: PostScript, a collection of mostly previously unreleased songs recorded in 1989 and 1990 by Game Theory's final lineup, which included Miller, Michael Quercio, Gil Ray (now on guitar and keyboards), and Jozef Becker on drums.
+After concluding the reissue series with the 2017 reissue of Two Steps from the Middle Ages, Omnivore released the 2020 album Across the Barrier of Sound: PostScript, a collection of mostly previously unreleased songs recorded in 1989 and 1990 by Game Theory's final lineup, which included Miller, Michael Quercio, Gil Ray (now on guitar and keyboards) and Jozef Becker on drums.